Magnolia grandiflora L.

-Magnolia grandiflora is a medium to large evergreen tree, usually up to 50 feet (15 m) tall, rarely growing up to 100 feet (36.5 m), with (typically) single stem and a pyramidal shape.
-The leaves are simple and broadly ovate, dark green in color, up to 8 inches (20 cm) long and up to 5 inches (12.5 cm) wide, with smooth margins.
-Flowers are large, showy, lemon citronella-scented, white, up to 12 inches (30 cm) in diameter, with 6–12 petals with a waxy texture, emerging from the tips of twigs on mature trees in late spring.
-Flowering is followed by ovoid, rose-coloured fruit, up to 4 inches (10 cm) long and up to 2 inches (5 cm) wide.
+Magnolia grandiflora is a medium to a large evergreen tree with a usually single stem and a pyramidal shape.
+It grows up to 50 feet (15 m) tall, rarely up to 100 feet (36.5 m).
+Leaves are dark green with smooth margins, simple and broadly ovate, up to 8 inches (20 cm) long and up to 5 inches (12.5 cm) wide.
+Flowers are large, showy, white, lemon citronella-scented, with 6 to 12 petals with a waxy texture.
+They are up to 12 inches (30 cm) in diameter and appear from the tips of the twigs on mature trees in late spring.
+Fruits are oval, rose-colored, up to 4 inches (10 cm) long, and up to 2 inches (5 cm) wide.

 How to Grow and Care

 Although different species of Magnolia can tolerate slightly different conditions.
 In general, they will do best with slightly acidic, moist, loose, well-draining soil.
 To mimic Magnolia's natural conditions, amend heavy soil with peat moss and compost.
 Grow best in Zones 7-10, depending on variety, with a few cultivars hardy to zone 5.
 Full sun to partial shade.
 Moist, peaty soil can help Magnolias tolerate the full sun.
 If you're pushing the limits of cold tolerance, avoid planting Magnolias in southern exposure since the leaves can be damaged by the winter sun, and flowers may open prematurely.
 Magnolias benefit from irrigation in the first few years, and then they tolerate moderate drought.

 They need room to grow to their full mature size and width.
 So while looking small when planted, they'll grow to fill up space over time.